airportyh/chameleon-lang/README.md

 ## Todos

+* implement binary trees
 * check for fun call arguments mismatch
+* attach line number info with each AST node (like fun lang and play lang)
 * and, or, and not operators
+* character literals
+* comments
+* automatic ret instruct generated for LL if needed (when all paths already return for example), also return my error message instead of going through to LL
+* error due to forgetting to alloc (and then dereferencing)
-* error handling - what if segfault? stackoverflow (looks like this results in segfault anyway)
+* error handling - what if null pointer dereference segfault? stackoverflow (looks like this results in segfault anyway)
+* garbage collector
 * allow assigning to struct fields
-* automatic ret instruct generated for LL if needed (when all paths already return for example), also return my error message instead of going through to LL
 * strings (maybe implemented in the language)
-* garbage collector
-* character literals
 * string literals
-* implement binary trees
 * do some code challenges
 * multiple return values for functions
 * modules